MatheusADC/Projeto-de-Combate-Inc-ndio/README.md

 1. Conecte uma extremidade do jumper no pino 2(5V) e a outra extremidade na porção positiva da protoboard;
 2. Conecte uma extremidade do jumper no pino 6(0V) e a outra extremidade na porção negativa da protoboard;
 3. Conecte uma extremidade do jumper no pino 38(GPIO 20) e a outra extremidade no pino S do relé;
-4. Conecte uma extremidade do jumper no pino + e a outra extremidade na porção positiva da protoboard;
+4. Conecte uma extremidade do jumper no pino + do relé e a outra extremidade na porção positiva da protoboard;
-5. Conecte uma extremidade do jumper no pino - e a outra extremidade na porção negativa da protoboard;
+5. Conecte uma extremidade do jumper no pino - do relé e a outra extremidade na porção negativa da protoboard;
 6. Conecte uma extremidade do jumper no pino 40(GPIO 21) e a outra extremidade no pino D0 do sensor IR;
 7. Conecte uma extremidade do jumper no pino GND do sensor IR e a outra extremidade na porção negativa da protoboard;
 8. Conecte uma extremidade do jumper no pino VCC do sensor IR e a outra extremidade na porção positiva da protoboard;